A Guide to Misdiagnosis Claims: Do You Have A Claim?

 Claims Involving A Child: here claims can be made until the individual clocks 21 as the three-year time frame begins to count from the 18th birthday.

-Claims Involving Mentally or Physically Incapacitated persons- the time frame can be relaxed until when they are able to make claims.
+Claims Involving Mentally or Physically Incapacitated persons- the time frame can be relaxed until when they can make claims.
 Alternatively, their loved ones or next of kin can make claims on their behalf.

 Furthermore, in the very unfortunate incident that the individual is dead, the family can make claims for the individual with the three-year time frame beginning from the date of death.